ory/sdk/clients/kratos/python/docs/PublicApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **self_service_browser_verify**
+# **initialize_self_service_registration_via_api_flow**
-> self_service_browser_verify(code, via)
+> RegistrationFlow initialize_self_service_registration_via_api_flow()

-Complete the browser-based verification flows
+Initialize Registration Flow for API clients

-This endpoint completes a browser-based verification flow.  > This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...) and HTML Forms.
-More information can be found at [ORY Kratos Email and Phone Verification Documentation](https://www.ory.sh/docs/kratos/selfservice/flows/verify-email-account-activation).
+This endpoint initiates a registration flow for API clients such as mobile devices, smart TVs, and so on.
+If a valid provided session cookie or session token is provided, a 400 Bad Request error will be returned unless the URL query parameter `?refresh=true` is set.
+To fetch an existing registration flow call `/self-service/registration/flows?flow=<flow_id>`.  :::warning  You MUST NOT use this endpoint in client-side (Single Page Apps, ReactJS, AngularJS) nor server-side (Java Server Pages, NodeJS, PHP, Golang, ...) browser applications.
+Using this endpoint in these applications will make you vulnerable to a variety of CSRF attacks.
+This endpoint MUST ONLY be used in scenarios such as native mobile apps (React Native, Objective C, Swift, Java, ...).  :::  More information can be found at [ORY Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example